klaudia102/cleaning-the-horiseon2/README.md

 ## Usage

-Webpage should be used as demo of services that Horiseon is providing for their customers, like search engine optimalization, online reputation management and social media marketing.
+The page should be used as a demo of services that Horiseon is providing for their customers, like search engine optimization, online reputation management, and social media marketing.
 Please see screenshots
 ![screenshot](assets/images/Webpage%20img.png)